 We also had savory breakfast sandwiches and piping hot coffee.
-The space that Lil’s is located in is as impressive as the crullers: a converted bank, complete with the massive vault door that leads to the record business next door.
+The Lil’s Cafe space is as impressive as the crullers: a converted bank, complete with the massive vault door that leads to the record business next door.

 The drive up teller booth outside the bank has been re-purposed as a juice bar!
 The cafe was hopping on that early morning and it is clearly a local favorite (and now out-of-stater favorite too!)

 I found these impeccably decorated Nintendo cupcakes from North Country Cakes.
 The vendors were having fun with it too, dressed as Mario, Luigi and Princess Peach.
-To look at their website filled with intricately decorated wedding cakes and pastries by pastry chef Nicole Maddox you would never expect the whimsical Mario cupcakes!
-Check our their website, the cakes are stunning.
+To look at their website filled with intricately decorated wedding cakes and pastries by pastry chef Nicole Maddox, you would never expect the whimsical Mario cupcakes!
+Check out their website: the cakes are stunning.

 I also came across a table from Honeymoon Kitchens based in Vergennes, VT.
 They had adorably decorated cupcakes and stacks of cookies.
-I should have tried different varieties than I had when they were at last year’s ComicCon, but their molasses cookies are just too good.
-And I bought a few packs.
+I should have tried different varieties from what I had at last year’s ComicCon, but their molasses cookies are just too good to pass up.
+I bought a few packs.

-I thought the best find at the ComicCon was the display from Delicias Chocolates based in Morrisville, VT and their perfectly shaped and vividly-colored chocolates.
+I thought the best find at the ComicCon was the display from Delicias Chocolates based in Morrisville, VT: their perfectly shaped and vividly-colored chocolates.
 On theme for the ComicCon there were chocolates for Star Wars, Doctor Who, Nintendo, Pac-Man, and more.
 I chose a blue box: a lovely little Tardis!
 I also grabbed a long package of Pac-Man and ghosts.
-The most impressive in my opinion were the Harry Potter-themed Chocolate Frogs, each in their own domed and brightly patterned box and each with a collectible wizard’s card!
+The most impressive creation in my opinion were the Harry Potter-themed Chocolate Frogs, each in their own domed and brightly patterned box, and each with a collectible wizard’s card!
 How cool is that?

 The owner, Victoria Campomanes told me that next year they will have boxes themed for each Hogwart’s house.
 Another cool aspect of these chocolates from Delicias is that they are made from “almond bark” chocolate which has less sugar than regular chocolate and it’s gluten-free.